University of Jaffna: Faculty of Science

 The Jaffna Campus of the University of Sri Lanka started functioning in October 1974 with two faculties: Faculty of Humanities and Faculty of Science.
 The Faculty of Science was based at Jaffna College in Vaddukoddai.
 P. Kanagasabapathy, Head of the Department of Mathematics at the Peradeniya Campus of the University of Sri Lanka, was appointed the first dean of the Faculty of Science.
 The faculty initially had only one department: Mathematics and Statistics.

 The Department of Chemistry and Department of Physics were started in April 1975.

 The facilities at Jaffna College proved to be inadequate and construction of a new building for the faculty at the Thirunelveli site began in 1975.
 The faculty left Jaffna College and moved into the Natural Science Block at Thirunelveli in June 1978.

 Three Physics Block was completed in September 1980, Mathematics and Statistics Block in 1985 and Chemistry Block in 1988.
 The Department of Computer Science was started in 1991.
 The Department of Fisheries was added in June 2009.
 The Natural Science Block (Stage II) was opened for academic activities in 2013.
 The foundation for the building to the Department of Computer Science was laid on June 27, 2019 with the World Bank-funded AHEAD operations.
 The construction of the building is completed in 2022.

-The Faculty offers Bachelor’s Honours degree of four-year duration (one type of which is traditionally referred to as the Special degree) in addition to the Bachelor’s degree of three-year duration (traditionally referred to as the General degree).
-Selection to Bachelor’s Honours degree courses is made at the end of the second year (Level 2) of study in the case of subject-specific Honours degree traditionally known as the Special Degree and at the end of the third year (Level 3) of study in the case of the extended degree programme in Applied Science.
+The faculty offers bachelor's honours degree of four-year duration (one type of which is traditionally referred to as the Special degree) in addition to the Bachelor’s degree of three-year duration (traditionally referred to as the General degree).
+Selection to bachelor's honours degree courses is made at the end of the second year (Level 2) of study in the case of subject-specific fonours degree traditionally known as the Special Degree and at the end of the third year (Level 3) of study in the case of the extended degree programme in Applied Science.
 Selection is generally based on the availability of the places and on the performance of the students in their examinations.

 The Faculty of Science consists of seven departments namely: